tanvilingala/test-repo/README.md

-# test-repo
+# Introduction
-This is a test repo for Elite 101 2021.

-This is only a list.
+This is a repository created by *Firstname*

+## Usage

+Run this command to execute the application:

+`python filename.py`